-A single deduction of \$400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
+A single deduction of \$525400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
 An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities [24 CFR 5.403].

 6-II.D.
-MEDICAL EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]
+MEDICAL EXPENSES HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]

-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed ten three percent of annual income.

 The medical expense deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted [VG, p.
+If a family is eligible for a medical expense deduction, the medical expenseshealth and medical care expenses of all family members are counted [VG, p.
 28].

-Definition of Medical Expenses
+Definition of Medical ExpensesHealth and medical care expenses

-HUD regulations define medical expenses at 24 CFR 5.603(b) to mean "medical expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."
+HUD regulations define medical expenseshealth and medical care expenses at 24 CFR 5.603(b) to mean "medical expenseshealth and medical care expenses, including medical insurance premiums, that are anticipated during the period for which annual income is computed, and that are not covered by insurance."

-The most current IRS Publication 502, Medical and Dental Expenses, will be used as a reference to determine the costs that qualify as medical expenses.
+The most current IRS Publication 502, Medical and Dental Expenses, will be used as a reference to determine the costs that qualify as medical expenses health and medical care expenses.